Odometer: Subsequent developments

+In the 1880s, some European coachbuilders experimented with early electrical odometers for horse-drawn vehicles.
+At the 1881 Paris exhibition, the French firm Felber demonstrated a carriage odometer in which the wheel movement triggered an electrical contact every 100 meters, advancing a needle on a dashboard dial.
+A second needle registered each full kilometer, allowing the instrument to display both kilometers and hectometers.
+Unlike earlier mechanical devices that relied on gears and shafts, Felber's design transmitted the wheel impulses to the dial through insulated wires, avoiding the fragility and inaccuracy of mechanical linkages to carriage wheels.

 In 1895, Curtis Hussey Veeder invented the Cyclometer.
 The Cyclometer was a mechanical device that counted the number of rotations of a bicycle wheel.
 A flexible cable transmitted the number of rotations of the wheel to an analog odometer visible to the rider, which converted the wheel rotations into the number of miles traveled according to a predetermined formula.

 In 1903 Arthur P. and Charles H. Warner, two brothers from Beloit, Wisconsin, introduced their patented Auto-meter.
 The Auto-Meter used a magnet attached to a rotating shaft to induce a magnetic pull upon a thin metal disk.
 Measuring this pull provided accurate measurements of both distance and speed information to automobile drivers in a single instrument.
 The Warners sold their company in 1912 to the Stewart & Clark Company of Chicago.
 The new firm was renamed the Stewart-Warner Corporation.
 By 1925, Stewart-Warner odometers and trip meters were standard equipment on the vast majority of automobiles and motorcycles manufactured in the United States.

 By the early 2000s, mechanical odometers would be phased out on cars from major manufacturers.
 The Pontiac Grand Prix was the last GM car sold in the US to offer a mechanical odometer in 2003; the Canadian-built Ford Crown Victoria and Mercury Grand Marquis were the last Fords sold with one in 2005.

 Trip meters

 After reaching the maximum reading, an odometer or trip meter restarts from zero, called odometer rollover.
-Digital odometers may not rollover.
+Digital odometers may not roll over.

 Most modern cars include a trip meter (trip odometer).
 Unlike the odometer, a trip meter is reset at any point in a journey, making it possible to record the distance traveled in any particular journey or part of a journey.
 It was traditionally a purely mechanical device but, in most modern vehicles, it is now electronic.
 Many modern vehicles often have multiple trip meters.
 Most mechanical trip meters will show a maximum value of 999.9.
 The trip meter may be used to record the distance traveled on each tank of fuel, making it very easy to accurately track the energy efficiency of the vehicle; another common use is resetting it to zero at each instruction in a sequence of driving directions, to be sure when one has arrived at the next turn.